greenweb-cloud/prometheus_exporters/ansible/README.md

 Ansible playbooks and roles to automate install prometheus and another exporter

 # step 1
-you need change inventory file for senario
+you need to change inventory file for senario
 * vim inventory

 # step2